Real Madrid Femenino: 2022–23

 The 2022–23 campaign coincided with the first fully professional Liga F season, and under manager Alberto Toril Real Madrid confirmed their status as genuine title challengers by finishing second in the league behind FC Barcelona.

 Real Madrid combined domestic consistency with a deep Cup run.
 The side reached their first Copa de la Reina final, where they drew 2–2 with Atlético Madrid after extra time but lost the title in the subsequent penalty shootout, denying Real Madrid their first major trophy to that point.
 The team also took part in the Supercopa de España, reaching the final four before being eliminated by Barcelona in the semi-final stage.

 In continental competition Real Madrid participated in the UEFA Women's Champions League but did not progress beyond the newly expanded group stage, defending their place among Europe’s regular participants while highlighting the gap to the continent’s very elite sides.

 The 2022 summer transfer window was the club’s most significant to date.
 Real Madrid signed Scotland international Caroline Weir (from Manchester City) as a marquee midfield/attacking signing; French forward Naomie Feller, Brazilian centre-back Kathellen, French midfielder Sandie Toletti and Swedish midfielder Freja Olofsson also arrived to strengthen the squad.
 In February 2023 Real Madrid completed the high-profile signing of Colombian forward Linda Caicedo, who made an immediate impact after joining from Deportivo Cali.

-On the pitch Caroline Weir quickly justified her recruitment: she was the club’s top scorer in the league with 19 Liga F goals and finished the season as Real Madrid’s leading scorer in all competitions (28 goals), providing the goals and the creative impetus that powered Madrid’s domestic challenge.
-Forward Esther González provided an excellent complementary goals return (16 league goals), while the emergence of youngsters and midseason additions (notably Linda Caicedo) added fresh attacking options and excitement for supporters.
+On the pitch Caroline Weir was the club’s top scorer in the league, with 19 Liga F goals and finished the season as Real Madrid’s leading scorer in all competitions (28 goals), providing the goals and the creative impetus that powered Madrid’s domestic challenge.
+Forward Esther González provided an excellent complementary goals return (16 league goals), while the emergence of younger players and midseason additions (notably Linda Caicedo) added fresh attacking options and excitement for supporters.
 Statistically the team enjoyed a prolific league campaign, scoring 80 goals and conceding 25 in Liga F, and produced several emphatic results including a 7–1 win over Alavés; overall the season showed both attacking potency and the squad depth that would be needed to compete on multiple fronts in subsequent years.